oowkis/nnnn/README.md

 HI! my name is Kyungran Kim!
-Thank you
+Thank you.
+gg.